Sibylle Berg: Social activism

-Sibylle Berg has long been a social activist.
+Berg has long been a social activist.
 In 2018, they launched a referendum against insurance companies monitoring individual insurers without the requirement for a court order.
 They support the referendum E-ID, against privatization of a digital passport project into private businesses.
 In 2019, in response to man-dominated historiography, together with other women and non-binary people, they published The Canon for the Visibility of Women in Science Art and Literature.

-Sibylle Berg is active in science education.
+Berg is active in science education.
 Their interviews with experts in various disciplines were published in the Swiss magazine Republik, and then in book form under the title Nerds retten die Welt ("Nerds save the world").

 They support the Charter of Digital Fundamental Rights of the European Union, published at the end of November 2016, and is a regular guest at the Re:publica conference.

 Other projects

 Berg has written various contributions for Die Zeit, the Neue Zürcher Zeitung, and Die Presse, among others.
-They have also been a columnist for Spiegel Online since January 2011, under the title S.P.O.N. – Fragen Sie Frau Sibylle (Ask Ms. Sibylle), published weekly until March 2018, and bi-weekly since then.
+They have also been a columnist for Spiegel Online since January 2011, under the title "S.P.O.N. – Fragen Sie Frau Sibylle" (Ask Ms. Sibylle), published weekly until March 2018, and bi-weekly since then.
 The column has more than 4 million followers.
-Berg also conducts a regular interview series for the Swiss online magazine Republik, entitled "Nerds Save The World", in which she speaks to specialists from various disciplines.
-In 2020, a book named "Nerds Save The World" that unites all conversations was published by Kiepenheuer & Witsch.
+Berg also conducts a regular interview series for the Swiss online magazine Republik, entitled "Nerds Save The World", in which they speak to specialists from various disciplines.
+In 2020, a book named Nerds Save the World that unites all conversations was published by Kiepenheuer & Witsch.

-Sibylle Berg has written songs to her own plays, as well as to other artists, like the lyrics for several songs by the Swiss singer Sina.
-In 2011, the song Ich Schwvara, written by Berg and sang by Sina, was the song of the year and the most-played song at weddings in Switzerland.
+Berg has written songs to their own plays, as well as to other artists, like the lyrics for several songs by the Swiss singer Sina.
+In 2011, the song "Ich Schwvara", written by Berg and sang by Sina, was the song of the year and the most-played song at weddings in Switzerland.

-Berg wrote the text Speed for Phillip Boa and the Voodooclub.
+Berg wrote the text "Speed" for Phillip Boa and the Voodooclub.
 Along with Rammstein and Element of Crime, Phillip Boa and the Voodooclub can be heard on the recorded reading of Berg's novel Sex II (1999).

-From January 2016 to December 2017, Berg read her own satirical texts off-air ahead of the introduction of guests on the ZDFneo talk show Schulz & Böhmermann.
+From January 2016 to December 2017, Berg read their own satirical texts off-air ahead of the introduction of guests on the ZDFneo talk show Schulz & Böhmermann.

 Director

-In March 2013, Sibylle Berg co-directed, with Hasko Weber, Angst Reist Mit (Fear Travels With Us) at the Stuttgart Theater.
-That same year, The Berliner Festspiele honored their in "A Day with Sibylle Berg", where they directed a day-long event (including 60 well-known artists, some personal friends, others collaborators).
-In October 2015, they directed their play, "How To Sell A Murder House", at the Neumarkt Zurch Theater.
+In March 2013, Berg co-directed, with Hasko Weber, Angst Reist Mit (Fear Travels With Us) at the Stuttgart Theater.
+That same year, The Berliner Festspiele honored them in "A Day with Sibylle Berg", where they directed a day-long event (including 60 well-known artists, some personal friends, others collaborators).
+In October 2015, they directed their play, How to Sell a Murder House, at the Neumarkt Zurch Theater.

 Educational canon

-In 2018, Berg collaborated with Simone Meier, Hedwig Richter, Margarete Stokowski, and seven others to produce the list Women You Need To Know, published in August by Spiegel Online and Watson.ch.
+In 2018, Berg collaborated with Simone Meier, Hedwig Richter, Margarete Stokowski, and seven others to produce the list "Women You Need to Know", published in August by Spiegel Online and Watson.ch.
 The canon includes 145 women and three female artist groups, sub-divided into science, technology, research, as well as politics, literature, and art.